MileHacker Logo

 Protection & Hygiene

-High SPF Sunscreen, a wide-brimmed hat, and sunglasses are useful.
+High SPF Sunscreen, a wide-brimmed hat, and protective eyewear is useful.
 Insect repellent helps for evenings.
 Water purification tablets or a filter bottle might be useful if bottled water is unavailable, though it's generally accessible.
 Bring specific personal care products that might be difficult to find locally.
 Hand sanitizer is always useful.

 Items